Affiliated Experts

 Jakub Gałęziowski | Poland

 Dr Jakub Gałęziowski, social and oral historian focused especially on Polish history of WWII and its consequences.
 In 2021 he received PhD in history from the University of Augsburg and the University of Warsaw for the dissertation about Polish children born of war (recently published as Niedpowiedziane Bografie.
 Polskie dzieci urodzone z powodu wojny, Warszawa: Wydawnictwo Krytyki Politycznej, 2022).
-Currently affiliated with University of Warsaw (Faculty of Culture and Arts), where he teaches oral history and biographical methods; author of many articles in this research field.
-Co-founder of the Polish Oral History Association and its President (2022-2025).
-Member of editorial board of the “Wrocławski Rocznik Historii Mówionej” – the Polish academic journal devoted to oral history.

 Elke Kleinau | Germany

 Elke Kleinau, is a Professor for the History of Education and Gender at the University of Cologne.
 Her main research interests are the history of girls’ and women’s education, childhood history, travel narratives, German colonial history and biographical research.
 She studied Education, Sociology and Psychology at the University of Bielefeld in Germany, where she received her PhD in 1985.
 Her habilitation also took place in 1994 at the University of Bielefeld and she received a venia legendi for General Education and the History of Education.
 She first worked at a Research Associate at the Faculty of pedagogy, University of Bielefeld and then as an Assistant professor at the Institute for Social- and Economic History at the University of Hamburg.
-After several Substitute or visiting professorships at the Universities of Bielefeld, Graz (Austria), Duisburg and Cologne she got a full professorship for the History of Education/History of Gender at the University of Cologne.

 Martina Koegeler-Abdi | Sweden